realityforge/course-unreal-engine-5-advanced-action-rpg/README.md

   - Restrict Tag to Player.Event subtags?

 * Merge GA_Hero_HeavyAttack_Base and GA_Hero_LightAttack_Base or at least merge commonality.
 Consider making into C++ or otherwise force all subclasses to be Data-only?

+* Document how to give player equipment at start
+* Document how equipment when equipped will give the player an ability
+* Document how to give player an input action